defenseunicorns/uds-rke2-image-builder/docs/process.md

 - Handling prerequisite requirements: Modifying network manager and disabling services that conflict with cluster networking (see [this](https://docs.rke2.io/known_issues#firewalld-conflicts-with-default-networking) and [this](https://docs.rke2.io/known_issues#networkmanager))
 - Staging image tarballs: Image tarballs are downloaded and placed in the correct location for usage in an airgap (see [here](https://docs.rke2.io/install/airgap#tarball-method))
 - Run the RKE2 install script from upstream: This is pulled directly from RKE2 docs [here](https://docs.rke2.io/install/airgap#rke2-installsh-script-install)
-- Add the etcd user and sysctl config from RKE2: This follows the process documented in the [RKE2 CIS Hardening guide](https://docs.rke2.io/security/hardening_guide#ensure-etcd-is-configured-properly)

 ## OS Preparation